-Management of Southern Nevada Health District is responsible for establishing and maintaining effective internal control over compliance with the types of compliance requirements referred to above.
-In planning and performing our audit of compliance, we considered Southern Nevada Health District's internal control over compliance with the types of requirements that could have a direct and material effect on each major federal program to determine the auditing procedures that are appropriate in the circumstances for the purpose of expressing an opinion on compliance for each major federal program and to test and report on internal control over compliance in accordance with the Uniform Guidance, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
-Accordingly, we do not express an opinion on the effectiveness of the Southern Nevada Health District's internal control over compliance.
+Our responsibility, as prescribed by professional standards as it relates to the audit of Southern Nevada Health District major federal program compliance, is to express an opinion on the compliance for each of Southern Nevada Health District major federal programs based on our audit of the types of compliance requirements referred to above.
+An audit of major program compliance includes consideration of internal control over compliance with the types of compliance requirements referred to above as a basis for designing audit procedures that are appropriate in the circumstances and to test and report on internal control over compliance in accordance with the Uniform Guidance, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
+Accordingly, as a part of our major program compliance audit, we considered internal control over compliance for these purposes and not to provide any assurance on the effectiveness of the Southern Nevada Health District's internal control over compliance.